-In order to reap the most benefits from a software solution, you need a thorough training program that helps your staff use the software to its fullest extent.
+In order to reap the most benefits from software, you need a thorough training program that helps your staff use the software to its fullest extent.

 Look for providers who offer training to ensure their users get the most out of the software.
 They should help you learn the different aspects of operating the software, as well as include extensive support for any features that become available later on.

-Want to see if the system is easy to integrate and fits your requirements?
+Want to see if the product is easy to integrate and fits your requirements?
 Trying the demo version is a great way to find out.

 How Does Pricing Compare with Functionality?

-Price is often a central deciding factor for smaller fleets that are new to dispatch software.
-But those with more experience or with larger operations often look beyond budget to see the real value of a software solution.
+Price is often a central deciding factor for smaller fleets that are new to dispatch systems.
+But those with more experience or with larger operations often look beyond budget to see the real value of software.

 Take those differences into consideration.
 You don’t want to blow a Texas-sized hole in your budget.
 But you also need to ensure you get the functionality your company requires.

-Even though a cheaper solution comes with lower initial expenses, it won’t be worth much if the software doesn’t meet your needs and scale as your company grows.
-Switching systems and starting from scratch can be much more expensive in the long run.
+Even though a cheaper product comes with lower initial expenses, it won’t be worth much if the software doesn’t meet your needs and scale as your company grows.
+Switching tools and starting from scratch can be much more expensive in the long run.

 Your best bet is to find the balance between keeping your financial department happy and getting the functionality you need.
 Use your list of requirements as a guideline for which solutions to consider.
 Don’t chase after big promises and neat capabilities that ultimately won’t serve you right now.

-The right system will streamline your operations, increase productivity and help reduce costs.
+The right tool will streamline your operations, increase productivity and help reduce costs.
 So the investment should more than pay for itself, even if it comes with a big sticker price to start.

-Pro-Transport is an all-in-one fleet management solution suitable for fleets of all sizes.
+Pro-Transport is an all-in-one fleet management product suitable for fleets of all sizes.
 The bundled offering includes accounting, dispatch, and safety and maintenance capabilities.